Spotting planes on "Saint Martin d'Europe" can be dangerous

 Although spectacular, it can also be dangerous for tourists to get so close to the slopes.
 There have already been accidents on both islands.

 The most recent was in Skiathos last month.
 The draft released when a plane took off was so strong that a British tourist was knocked down.
-Images of this are by a local news site share.
+Images of this were taken by a local news site share.
 The woman was seriously injured, particularly in the head and shoulder.

 Also on Sint Maarten, strong air currents are often released, which can lead to dangerous situations.
-A few years ago, a New Zealand tourist was even killed.
+A few years ago, a New Zealand tourist even passed for life.
 She stood at the fence separating Maho Beach from the runway and was blown away when a plane took off.
 She hit her head against a concrete block.

 This led to a discussion about possible measures Sint Maarten should take to avoid dangerous situations at the airport.
 For example, it was considered to close the road near the beach.